edvicaty/edvicaty/README.md

 ### Hi!

-### I'm a full stack web developer with a background in science and a passion for creating and improving
+### I'm a full stack web developer with a background in science (food chemistry) and a passion for creating and improving.

 ### Here are some of my projects:
 - [Vicaty](https://vicaty.herokuapp.com/)